TehoorMarjan/mknames/README.md

 - Specify the number of names to generate.
 - Allow or disallow duplicate names.
 - Use a custom seed for reproducibility.
+- Specify the country for name generation (France or USA).
-- Clear cache for fresh data.
+- Clear the cache if needed.

 ## Installation